 Foreign exchange transactions under the capital account are still subject to limitations and require approvals from the SAFE.
-This could affect Beijing ITC's and Beijing Sandhill's ability to obtain foreign exchange through debt or equity financing, including by means of loans or capital contributions from us.
+This could affect Beijing ITC's ability to obtain foreign exchange through debt or equity financing, including by means of loans or capital contributions from us.